Szybet/InkWatchy/README.md

 - Many debugging tools in config.h
 - Most UI is rendered only when needed / values it's showing changed.
 Good for battery life
 - <sub> Proper variable naming and camelCase everywhere</sub>
+- LittleFS is used instead of NVS.
+Which means better code, logs in file system.
+Awesome

 </details>

 ## User features
 Apart from code things, here are the key features for now:
+- Easy to install [demo](https://github.com/Szybet/InkWatchy/wiki/Trying-out-the-demo-firmware) (no compiling!)
 - Full weather info via open weather api in charts, 5 day forecast
+- A book reader
-- A book reader, with pages changable by moving your hand
+   - with pages changable by moving your hand
+   - Support for many books
 - Working, uncomplete watchface
    - Watchface modules (Apps which are shown on the watchface directly).
 COnfigured to be shown on the bottom of the watchface.
 They can be configured as "dissmissable" so
       - Bitcoin module, which shows some data, here is an example:

         ![image](https://github.com/Szybet/InkWatchy/assets/53944559/01a01c95-f797-44e5-aac1-7a8f9458c5a6)
+         - Now it also has a "Big" mode to be truly a "bitclock"
       - A simple net module which just shows wifi status and SSID.
 It's more of an example imlementation than a serious module (for now)
       - A conway game of life module - which updates every minute
 - Debug menus to check on things on the fly